jerryshell/similars/README.md

     similars_cli [OPTIONS] --image-x-path <IMAGE_X_PATH> --image-y-path <IMAGE_Y_PATH>

 OPTIONS:
+        --clean-flag
+            If --clean-flag is explicitly specified, images in the wrong format will be deleted automatically

     -d, --distance-flag
-            By default, the output is a percentile of similarity, and if this parameter is explicitly specified, the output is hamming distance.
+            By default, the output is a percentile of similarity, and if --distance-flag is explicitly specified, the output is hamming distance.

         --debug-flag